obfuscatedgenerated/lanvas/README.md

 # LANvas

 An r/place like web app for realtime collaborative editing of a pixel canvas.
-Developed in 12 hours with Next.js, WebSockets (with Socket.io), Tailwind, and PostgreSQL.
+Initially developed in 12 hours with Next.js, WebSockets (with Socket.io), Tailwind, and PostgreSQL.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).